DOI-ONRR/onrr.gov-site/cms/FLOWS_MIGRATION.md

 Replace `<username>`, `<password>`, `<port>`, and `<dbname>` with the values output in Step 1.

+> **Note:** You may see warnings about circular foreign-key constraints on `directus_operations`.
+This is expected — the table is self-referential (`resolve` and `reject` columns point to other rows in the same table).
+The import steps below handle this explicitly.

 ---

 ## Step 3: Review the Export for Environment-Specific Values